10 Major Changes in Higher Education Finance You Need to Know About

 • Students may borrow more now because interest is no longer a deterrent

-• Private lenders (banks, alternative loan providers) still charge interest
+• Private lenders (banks, private student lines of credit and bank loans) still charge interest

 Borrowing may feel “cheaper,” but it’s important not to overextend.
 Students still need financial literacy education to avoid ballooning debt loads.